Examinations and Assessment

 When you're approaching the end of your research degree, there are a few administrative steps you'll need to take to initiate the submission and examination process.

-If you miss an exam or feel that how you performed in an exam or assessment was affected by illness or other challenging circumstances, you need to write to your parent school to explain within five working days of the exam.
+If you miss an exam or feel that how you performed in an exam or assessment was affected by illness or other challenging circumstances, you need to inform your parent school as soon as possible.

 Past exam papers